 Scales or other interpretive information

-HDF5 does not natively understand application metadata; it must be understood and interpreted by the application.
-Application metadata is technically optional but commonly used.
+HDF5 does not natively understand user metadata; it must be understood and interpreted by the application.
+User metadata is technically optional but commonly used.

 In both cases, these are just a few examples illustrating the range of possibilities.